csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 are also formulae.

 As we could for the relational algebra, we can write equivalent expressions that are not identical in appearance.
-In the tuple relational calculus, these equiv- alences include the following three rules:
+In the tuple relational calculus, these equivalences include the following three rules:

 **1\.** _P_1 ∧ _P_2 is equivalent to ¬ (¬(_P_1) ∨ ¬(_P_2)).